moelzanaty3/yonisfy/content/udacity/full-stack-nano-degree.md

 2️⃣ Read The Guide I made with ❤️ for the project 📜 [Build A Storefront Backend](/udacity/projects/build-store-front-backend)

 3️⃣ This project is the hardest one from my opinion that's why I create the heavy lifting for you by creating one of the project module which is JWT Authentication part, u can watch it as short videos 📹 [via this series of videos](https://www.youtube.com/playlist?list=PLLWuK602vNiVLQ4rAylfIkqp3rkN0TuPD) or through one 📹 [video](https://www.youtube.com/watch?v=pMZ0l_cSAw8&list=PLLWuK602vNiVLQ4rAylfIkqp3rkN0TuPD&index=20) here's the content of it

+⛔ ***Disclaimer**

+> Please DO NOT COPY any of the code included in this video into your project submission or you might face a plagiarism case.
+> The purpose of these videos is to serve as a reference for your self-study after our sessions.
+> Please don't misuse the code provided as a way to skip finishing your projects.

 <details >
 <summary><strong>▬ 🔗 Chapters ▬▬▬▬▬▬▬▬▬▬</strong></summary>